lenafm/mesoprofiles/README.md

 # Mesoprofiles

+Mesoprofiles is based on the work in

+_Betzel, Richard F., John D. Medaglia, and Danielle S. Bassett.
+"Diversity of meso-scale architecture in human and non-human connectomes."
+Nature communications 9.1 (2018): 346._

 Let $R_{rs}$ denote the role that a blocks $r$ has with respect to its relationship to another block $s$.
 Depending on the relative edge densities within- and between blocks $r$ and $s$, $R_{rs}$ can take on one of the following roles:

 * a = assortative